OsimFavour/Best-deals-price-monitor/README.md

 - Compiles all of the data into a user-friendly spreadsheet, allowing you to easily compare prices and make an informed purchasing decision.
 - Can be customized to search for other products as well, making it a versatile tool for anyone looking to save money on their next online purchase, also save time going through those websites everytime the price changed.

+# How to Use
+1. Install the necessary Python packages (requests, BeautifulSoup, lxml, pony, requests-html and http.client).
+2. import requests

 # Language and Libraries
 - Python